risitt/kissStepper/API Documentation.md

+**PLEASE NOTE THAT THIS DOCUMENTATION IS NOW VERY OUT OF DATE.
+NEW DOCUMENTATION IS BEING DRAFTED.**

 # kissStepper API documentation for Arduino
 For a fully working example that implements most of the API methods below, please see the "SerialControl" sketch in the examples folder.